asd00012334/Abstract-Algebra-2018/README.md

     - For instance [2, 0, 1] -> 3 represents Galois group with 3 elements of (1 2 3)(4)(5) cycles.

 - Next, the `loader()` load information of S5 subgroup from CycleType.import
-- Final, define the information distance between group statistics, compare order and cycle structure and decide the closest one as the final choice.
+- Finally, define the information distance between group statistics, compare order and cycle structure and decide the closest one as the final choice.